 Jamboree’s proposed community at 18431 Beach Blvd will be affordable housing for seniors, some of Huntington Beach’s most vulnerable residents.
 In partnership with the City of Huntington Beach, the new construction project will feature 42 apartments of permanent housing with services for both low-income and formerly homeless seniors.

 Located near the 5 Points area where Main Street meets Beach Boulevard, the architectural design of the property will integrate with the fabric of the surrounding community while also minimizing the impact of traffic on Main Street.
 Plans for common areas will include leasing offices, services and other amenity space, as well as an outdoor courtyard.
+Onsite parking will be available for residents, onsite staff, and guests and property entry points are designed to minimize traffic impact on Main Street.

 While Mercy Housing Living Centers is slated to soon open a homeless shelter at 17631 Cameron Lane and 17642 Beach Boulevard in Huntington Beach, Jamboree's proposed development at 18431 Beach Boulevard is Permanent Supportive Housing with robust supportive and resident services as well as onsite property management for vulnerable Huntington Beach seniors.